dustinpfister/blog_posts/_posts/canvas-arc.md

 ## 1.3 - There is also Math.cos, and Math.sin that can be used to draw arcs

 So the canvas arc method will come in handy for most situations when it comes to drawing arcs, and circles in canvas.
-It is a nice native built in way to draw arcs in the 2d canvas drawing api, a task that does come up often when making a canvas project.
-However there is also using the Math.cos and Math.sin methods in combination with canvas methods like moveTo, lineTo, in place of the native canvas arc method.
-If for some reason you want better control over the drawing of arc like curves in canvas, and feel compelled to write your own solution for drawing arcs, or something to that effect, you might want to play around with those methods a little as well.
+It is a nice native built in way to draw arcs in the 2d canvas drawing api, a task that does come up all the time when making a canvas project.

+However there is also the alternative that is using the Math.cos and Math.sin methods in combination with canvas methods like moveTo, lineTo, in place of the native canvas arc method.
+Sometimes for one reason or another I want better control over the drawing of arc like curves in canvas, and feel compelled to write my own solutions for drawing arcs and other types of curves.

 ```html
 <html>